 Of course you can play these songs on any guitar, and tons of really great musicians have done so, but if you want to play a version of the song that’s similar to the original you will need a resonator guitar.

 For modern bluegrass, if you use a resonator guitar it will almost always be square neck.
 When used in bluegrass, the square neck resonator guitar is essentially played like a combination of the lap-steel and a banjo.
 You play rolls (a quick series of eighth notes plucked with the fingers) and the melody simultaneously, though you’re somewhat limited in what you can play based on the tuning of your resonator guitar.
-Resonators definitely does help fill out the instrumental sound of the group.
+Resonators definitely do help fill out the instrumental sound of the group.
 For a good example of what amazing square neck resonator playing sounds like check out Jerry Douglas’s playing below.

 What Should I Look For In A Resonator Guitar?